threefoldtech/info_grid/src/farmers/farming_optimization/farming_costs.md

 > 72 * 30 = 2160 kWH / month.

-At a kWh price of 0.10$ USD, we have a cost of 216 $USD per month for the electricity bill of our Threefold farm.
+At a kWh price of 0.10$ USD, we have a cost of 216 $USD per month for the electricity bill of our ThreeFold farm.

 > kWH / month of the farm * kWh Cost = Electricity Bill per month for the farm